melusc/moodle_userscripts/README.md

 Here you can find some useful userscripts for moodle.
 I have only ever tested them on my school's moodle, though.

-To run these you need to have tampermonkey, greasymonkey or similar installed.
+To run these you need to have tampermonkey, greasemonkey or similar installed.

 # Quick Installation